AndreCorreaSantos/MaximumClique/README.md

 ## Summary

 Each implementation provides a distinct trade-off between complexity, computation time, and resource utilization, suitable for different scenarios from academic explorations to extensive logistical operations.
 The choice of implementation depends on the problem size and the available computational resources.

+### Appendex

+the outputs of each one of the executables to the last input graph can be found in the outputs folder, with the route chosen and its price, some methods might differ in the route chosen but the price should be the same for executables in the same group, be it the local or global group.